StoreCore

 If no language match is found, StoreCore always defaults to en-GB for British English.
 You could therefore say that British English — or European English — is the master of all masters in the StoreCore translation memory.

-DELETE FROM sc_languages
+FROM sc_languages

-WHERE iso_code = 'de-DE'
+WHERE language_id = 'de-DE'

 UPDATE sc_languages